 Silver and your Automobile

-To provide a better understanding of silver’s important function in the automotive sector, see our report entitled, “Silver’s Growing Role in the Automotive Industry.”
-The report examines trends in automotive production, including the evolution of hybrid and battery electric vehicles.
+To provide a better understanding of silver’s important function in the automotive sector, see our report titled, “Silver’s Growing Role in the Automotive Industry.”
+The report examines trends in automotive production, including the evolution of hybrid and electric vehicles.
 It also addresses transportation policies that favor vehicle electrification in some of the world’s most important vehicle markets.
 The report provides an analysis of silver automotive demand in a range of vehicles and the growing importance to silver demand of ancillary automotive services.
 The report concludes with an assessment of current and forecasted silver demand in automobiles through 2025.

 Silver in Water Purification